echocat/puppet-graphite/README.md

 If you use a system which ships Apache 2.4, then you will need a slightly different vhost config.
 Here is an example with Apache 2.4 and [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled.
 If you do not know what CORS, then do not use it.
 Its disabled by default.
+You will need CORS for Webguis like Grafana.

 ```puppet
   class { 'graphite':